saranyan/bigcommerce-api-quickstarts/php/products_examples.md

 #### Create a product

 Products have many fields.
-You can check out http://developer.bigcommerce.com/api/products#post-productsjson for information on the product fields allowed as part of a POST request.
+You can check out <a href="http://developer.bigcommerce.com/api/products#post-productsjson">this docs page</a> for information on the product fields allowed as part of a POST request.

 Let us say, we want to create a product using just the mandatory fields needed for a POST request.
 Note that price needs to specified as a string, while the weight is a decimal.
 Note that if the is_visible flag, though not mandatory is not set to true, the product by default would not be visible -